CHRISTMAS IN COPENHAGEN 2023

 Zoolights at the Copenhagen Zoo!

 Popover Tip: The Zoo is in the Frederiksberg neighborhood of Copenhagen, but it’s a short walk to the Frederiksberg Runddel for ice skating!
-If you want to try and combine ice skating and the Zoo one afternoon-this would be the perfect way to do it!
+If you want to combine ice skating and the Zoo this would be the perfect way to do it!

 12. Try Classic Danish Hard Candy at Sømods Bolcher